networknt/light-doc/content/en/tutorial/rest/openapi/ms-aggregate/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 This is another pattern that is very useful for serving mobile native applications.
-The mobile app just send one request to an aggregate API and it will call multiple APIs to gather info and send back to the consumer.
-This avoid mobile device to call multiple APIs to get data on a slow network.
+The mobile app just sends one request to an aggregate API and it will call multiple APIs to gather info and send back to the consumer.
+This avoids mobile device to call multiple APIs to get data on a slow network.

 This tutorial shows you how to build 4 services with one of them the aggregator.
 And it will